All You Need To Know About Soapstone Countertops

 Soapstone is a natural stone mined from the earth which does not contain any harsh chemicals.
 However, most soapstone countertop options are treated with mineral oil or resin to make it easier to work with and less prone to cracking or marring over time.
 There are some homeowners that appreciate the natural patina that raw appearance, without the use of mineral oil treatments, can provide.
 The natural charm of a subtly worn aged soapstone is hard to deny!

-A natural stone material, Soapstone comes in beautiful gray and black colors with a smooth matte finish.
-Soapstone is a stone that grows with you over time, as it’s charcoal gray surface will oxidize from use, making it darker in appearance.
+A natural stone material, soapstone is a metamorphic rock that comes in many shades but most commonly is found in beautiful gray and black colors with a smooth matte finish.
+It has many uses in homes, including being used for kitchen and bathroom countertop materials, or used to make decorative fireplace surrounds.
+This is a stone that grows with you over time, as its charcoal gray surface will oxidize from use, making it darker in appearance.

-While many soapstone countertops appear to be one solid color, the material can often times have veins or striking streaks in green, black, gray or white.
-All soapstone are not the same, so finding the perfect pattern for you can require a little bit of searching.
+While many soapstone countertops appear to be one solid color, the material can often times have veins or striking streaks in green, black, gray, or white.
+All soapstone is not the same, so finding the perfect pattern for you can require a little bit of searching.

-A unique property of Soapstone is that any scratches can be sanded or oiled away.
+A unique property of soapstone is that any scratches can be sanded or oiled away.
 It’s also heat resistant, doesn’t etch from acidic foods and juices and doesn’t require sealing.
-All of these features make Soapstone a practical option for home projects.
+All of these features make it a practical option for home projects.

 Best Ways to Use